 With recent cutting-edge renovations, the Academy of Sciences now serves as a dynamic arrangement of planetary, aquatic, and historic specimens and exhibits that showcase a harmonious existence between earth, space, and the oceans.
 Visitors are treated to a unique journey into the past, present, and future of the world – one that lasts a lifetime.

-Pushing the envelope of sustainable architecture, the new Academy of Sciences uses the ingenious creativity of designer, Renzo Piano – a Pritzker Prize-winning architect behind the designs of the Centre Georges Pompidou in Paris and New York Times Headquarters Building in Manhattan.
+Pushing the envelope of sustainable architecture, the new Academy of Sciences uses the ingenious creativity of designer Renzo Piano – a Pritzker Prize-winning architect behind the designs of the Centre Georges Pompidou in Paris and New York Times Headquarters Building in Manhattan.
 Housed within a single structure, the new Academy offers many nooks and crannies to explore, including an aquarium, planetarium, natural history museum, 3D theater, lecture hall, two restaurants, gift shop, and relaxing adjacent garden and aviary.
 There is also a scientific archive boasting more than 20 million specimens, which accompanies an impressive library.

-The History of the Academy of Science
+The History of the Academy of Sciences

 The makings of this natural history playground started in 1853 where it first served as an original research center.
 Since the state of California had joined the United States only three years previous, the Academy was deemed the first association of its kind to prosper within the western part of the U.S. At first, the society, which aimed to collect an assortment of common and unusual items about the region, was called the California Academy of Natural Sciences, and later renamed the California Academy of Sciences in 1868.

-Throughout the years, the Academy has been attached to many great firsts, such as leading the way in providing advanced positions within the science world for women, who were typically limited to taking cataloguing and filing jobs.
+Throughout the years, the Academy has been attached to many great firsts, such as leading the way in providing advanced positions within the science world for women, who were typically limited to taking cataloging and filing jobs.
 The Academy began to branch out from research and constructed the first official museum in 1874, positioning their building on the corner of California and Dupont Streets.
 Each year, about 80,000 visitors journeyed to the site.

 The demand was so great to explore the finds within the Academy that a newer, larger building was erected in 1891, which was situated on Market Street to accommodate the masses.
 Unfortunately, an earthquake in 1906 destroyed parts of the library and specimen collections, forcing the eventual move to Golden Gate Park in 1916.
 Making the transition to the North American Hall of Birds and Mammals allowed future expansions to unfold.
 In 1923, the colorful Steinhart Aquarium blossomed, while the Simson African Hall found a home in 1934.